kyma-project/kyma/docs/04-operation-guides/troubleshooting/obsv-01-troubleshoot-prometheus-istio-server-crash-oom.md

 In such cases, the cardinality of the Istio metrics may increase too much and cause the container to be killed because of OOM (Istio telemetry V2 currently doesn't support the concept of metric expiry).

-There can be other causes for the Prometheus Istio Server to restart or crash, but the following istructions focus on preventing the OOM issue.
+There can be other causes for the Prometheus Istio Server to restart or crash, but the following istructions focus on fixing the OOM issue.

 ## Remedy